 A controlled environment like Mario Kart, for instance.
 Let me explain.

 Life is inherently uncontrollable.
 No one chose to be born and the world will forget us all one day.
-Our lives and sandwiched between two unknowable eternities, pre-birth and post-death, and the modest few decades we get to exist are filled to the brim with disorder.
+Our lives are sandwiched between two unknowable eternities, pre-birth and post-death, and the modest few decades we get to exist are filled to the brim with disorder.
 Reality victimizes us all.
 It’s when we lean into the mayhem that we feel control in our lives.
 Stealing a pen from work, yelling at a pedestrian to wear their mask over their nose, or throwing a Blue Shell from 12th place in Mario Kart.

 The Blue Shell targets the 1st place racer and explodes, slowing them down and often costing whomever it hits the race… but what do you achieve when you throw a Blue Shell from last?
 You’ve still got 11 players ahead of you, if you’re that far behind a comeback is all but impossible.
 The previous first player contender will likely take a lower rank, yet they still outclass you by far.
 It’s this act of thoughtless blind destruction that shows just how degenerate a person can be when unafraid of consequences.
 Using the spiked menace has negligible impact on the thrower and terrible impact on the victim.